issoupewd/FM-JAMMER-WITH-ARDUINO/README.md

 To ensure that both the frequency and the index are within the desired range of [88–108] MHz for the frequency and 0 to 12 for the index, if it exceeds this range, it will revert to the minimum value; if it is below, it will jump to the maximum value.

 The final condition determines the chosen mode.
 If there is a click on the encoder, the frequency will be that of the channel corresponding to the index; otherwise, it will be the one obtained by rotating the encoder.
 The obtained frequency value is then sent to the radio module, thus jamming that frequency, and displayed on the OLED screen.

+##  Issue

+This jammer can only jam one channel at a time.
+If you can provide any additional modifications or improvements, that would be greatly appreciated.